white0ut/flightz/README.md

-# Flight UA1580 Countdown to Vancouver
+# Flight AC 1048 Countdown to Chicago

-A fun, animated countdown website for flight UA1580 landing in Vancouver!
+A fun, animated countdown website for flight AC 1048 landing in Chicago!

 ## Setup